-- Case studies/examples of best-in-class radio ads. - Brand music navigator: Explores the meaning and effectiveness of music for brands based on semiotic analysis. - Radio ads database: Database of over 25,000 radio ads searchable by brand, sector and year. - Listen Up!: Actionable learning (based on deep-dive analysis of 131 radio campaigns) deigned to help advertisers creating audio ads that emotionally resonate with audiences and achieve better long- and short-term results for brands. b.
+- Get Inspired: A selection of best-in-class radio ads to inspire you. - Brand music navigator: Explores the meaning and effectiveness of music for brands based on semiotic analysis. - Radio ads database: Database of over 75,000 radio ads searchable by brand, sector and year. - Listen Up!: Actionable learning (based on deep-dive analysis of 131 radio campaigns) designed to help advertisers creating audio ads that emotionally resonate with audiences and achieve better long- and short-term results for brands. b.
 Where next?